huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * an implementation receives a message containing the edns-tcp-keepalive EDNS(0) Option {{!RFC7828}} (see
   {{resource-management}})
-* a client or a server attempts to open an unidirectional QUIC stream
+* a client or a server attempts to open a unidirectional QUIC stream
 * a server attempts to open a server-initiated bidirectional QUIC stream

 If a peer encounters such an error condition it is considered a fatal error.
 It